LavenderSheep/githubexplorer/readme.md

 * `Header: “Accept: application/json"`
 * `parameter: username`

-If no user is sent, user "LavenderSheep" is sent by default
+If no user parameter is sent, repositories of the user "LavenderSheep" are sent by default

-The app returns the following information as a list for the provided user for each non-fork repository of that user:
+The app returns a list of each non-fork repository of the requested user, each with the following information:
 * Repository Name
 * Owner Login
 * A list that includes Each branch name and last commit sha of the repository